 This is a law that aims to reduce the number of musculoskeletal injuries caused by manually lifting or moving furniture and other items at work.

 Whether you need to lift heavy furniture or move it regularly at work or whether it’s something you do once in a while, your employer should:

-- Avoid, where possible, employees undertaking manual handling of furniture and other equipment which may involve a risk of injury.
+- Try to avoid manual handling of furniture and other equipment where possible if there’s a risk of injury.